gimphammer/fastfind/README.md

 ### 7.x MORE TO BE ADDED.....

-For more info, please refer to the tool's shell script.
+Please refer to the tool's shell script for more information.

 <BR />